Monday, March 24, 2025

 This difficulty seems more important when we find out that childhood hypertension is a predictor of adulthood hypertension.

-In a study published in July of 2017, in the American Journal of Clinical Nutrition, researchers in Sweden evaluated the effects of iron supplementation on childhood blood pressure in infants with low birth weight.
+In a study published in the American Journal of Clinical Nutrition, researchers in Sweden evaluated the effects of iron supplementation on childhood blood pressure in infants with low birth weight.

 The study was a randomized, double-blind, clinical trial in which 285 infants with marginally low birth weight were randomly assigned to one of two groups to receive either a placebo or 1-2 mg of iron supplement from six weeks to six months.